 Petra is the rock-cut city and cave system that is famous for its architecture and water canal system.
-It is also famous today for it being the location of the filming of the Indiana Jones movie series.
+It is also famous today for being the location of the filming of the Indiana Jones movie series.
 Known as the Rose Red City due to the color of the stones, there is no limit as to what to see or to do, from the well-preserved Roman amphitheater to the stone caves, carved burial sites and the many ancient columns.
 Don’t miss the main sites of the Treasury (al-Khazna) and the Monastery (Al Dayr) and Petra at Night.
+In fact, here is my Ultimate Guide to Everything You Need to Know about Petra by Night.

 - Where to Stay: There are two hotels that I have stayed at that are close to the entrance.
 The Movenpick Hotel, which is luxury and the other is the Petra Moon Hotel, which is “value luxury”.
 I recommend both.